Kanem–Bornu Empire: Fula jihads and the shehus (1807–1893)

 Bornu under the shehus was substantially weaker than the state had been a few centuries earlier.
 Much of its former western territory remained under the Sokoto Caliphate and the state was cut off from the trans-Saharan trade in the north.
 The economic basis of the state had been further weakened by European pressure to end the slave trade.
 An economic crisis in Europe had also caused alternate export goods, such as ivory and ostrich feathers, to lose their value.
 By the 1850s, the army the empire was able to muster numbered about 10,000 cavalry (500 armored) and a larger number of infantry.
 These numbers were a sharp decline from the army fielded by al-Kanemi mere decades prior, which numbered 30,000 cavalry and 9,000 spearmen.
+In 1844, the Ottoman governor of Tripolitania sent an envoy to Bornu to offer military protection in exchange for Bornu accepting Ottoman rule.
+The Bornuans refused, and replied that they were only interested in obtaining weapons from the Ottoman Empire.

 Bornu became of interest to various European powers during the Scramble for Africa.
 In treaties and agreements in the 1890s, France and the United Kingdom worked to designate "spheres of influence" in Africa.
 During this time, French and British representatives attempted to sign treaties with the shehus of Bornu to eventually justify claims to the entire Bornuan territory in future negotiations.
 The French were particularly interested since they sought to link their existing colonies in Senegal, Algeria, and Congo.
 In 1890, the Royal Niger Company attempted to sign a treaty with shehu Ashimi but their representatives were dismissed after spending two months in Kukawa.
 The shehu then hoisted the flag of the Ottoman Empire as a symbol of his non-recognition of British authority.
 Parfait-Louis Monteil eventually managed to secure diplomatic relations with Bornu on behalf of France in 1892.
 By the time the French attempted to make use of this relationship, Bornu had been captured by the Sudanese invader Rabih az-Zubayr.